LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 ^^^^^^^^^^^^^^^

 Now you need to attach our application to your service.
-Cloud Foundry calls this "service binding" and provides a network connection between the application and the service.
+Cloud Foundry calls this **service binding** and provides a network connection between the application and the service.
 This also removes the need for us to manually define and configure our database URLs.